Inazuma Eleven GO (manga)

 Inazuma Eleven GO (イナズマイレブン GO, Inazuma Irebun GO) is a Japanese manga series written and illustrated by Tenya Yabuno.
-It is based on the Level-5 video game series of the same title.
+It is based on the Level-5 video game of the same title.
 The manga has been published by Shogakukan in CoroCoro Comic.

 Plot

 GO

 Set 10 years after the first anime Inazuma Eleven, a new soccer system is implemented where the results of matches are predetermined even down to the point scoring.

 A boy called Matsukaze Tenma loves soccer.
 However, it is being controlled by Fifth Sector and he is highly against it.
 In the first episode, he wants to join the Raimon soccer club, but upon arrival, a mysterious team crushes the Raimon soccer club, including its second team.
 All the second team members leave and Tenma is tested before he joins the team.
 Now with his new friends, he and Raimon go against the soccer being rigged by Fifth Sector and is determined to defend his soccer honor.